 This is a full year course.
 It is strongly recommended for anyone going on to a 2 or 4-year college.
-It is designed for students who have done very well in the Regents Math sequence and may continue with calculus or statistics the next year.
+It is designed for students who have done very well in the Regents Math sequence and will probably be taking calculus or statistics the next year.
 The topics that are included are: algebraic operations, relations and functions, trigonometry, polar and complex numbers, permutation and combinations, sequences and series, linear equations, techniques to graph a rational equation, second degree determinants, and transcendental functions.
-Students take a local exam upon completion of this course.
+Students take a local exam upon completion of completion of each course.